Predicting Customer Churn Using Python

 Data Science Introduction

-Companies incur a big loss on customer churn, also known as attrition; it is defined as the number of customers that exited and stop doing business with a company.
-In this project, the work flow is : Define the problem by understanding stakeholders requirements, preprocess and data engineering, visualization analysis, modeling , conclusion and recommendations.
-This project is on Bank customer attrition.
+Customer churn, also known as attrition, is the bane of businesses that struggle to not just win but retain customers to maximize their lifetime value.
+Churn is defined as the number of customers that exited and stop doing business with a company.
+For this project, we studied bank customer attrition.
+The work flow is: Define the problem by understanding stakeholders requirements, preprocess and data engineering, visualization analysis, modeling , conclusion and recommendations.

 Focus of project

-My analysis focusses on bank customers behavior ; those that are more likely to exit the bank by closing their accounts.
-The goal of this project is to predict customer churn using machine learning techniques, identify potential high risk customers that will churn and analyze the model to maximize business value and solve the business challenges which are: main factors that cause a customer to churn, what is the chance of a customer to churn and what strategies can be implemented based on findings to reduce customer churn.
+My analysis focuses on bank customers behavior, those that are more likely to exit the bank by closing their accounts.
+The goal of this project is to predict customer churn using machine learning techniques, identify potential high risk customers that will churn and analyze the model to maximize business value and solve the business challenges which are: identifying the main factors that cause a customer to churn, the odds of churn for particular customers, and what strategies can be implemented based on findings to reducer churn in the future.

 The dataset is downloaded from Kaggle (https://www.kaggle.com/mathchi/churn-for-bank-customers ).
 It is a Bank dataset.
 Using Python, I show visualizations and analyzed four models to predict customer attrition: K Nearest Neighbors, Logistic Regression, Random Forest and Gradient Boosting.